pojosontheweb/pojosontheweb.com/www/src/developer-guide.md

 # Architecture

 Woko itself doesn't do much.
 It's nothing but a good mix of various technologies combined altogether.
-The core runtime has very few dependencies, basically [Stripes](http://www.stripesframework.org) and [JFacets](http://jfacets.rvkb.com) only.
+The core runtime has very few dependencies : [Stripes](http://www.stripesframework.org) and [JFacets](http://jfacets.rvkb.com) only.
 Then, pluggable components provide the necessary services, like persistence or user management.

 The overall architecture looks like this :